bekk/bekk-christmas/post/react/what-are-the-react-team.md

 post_day: 24
 title: What are the React Team Principles?
 description: >-
-  What principles make up a good team?
-What principles makes up the React Core team?
-Dan Abramov explains
+  Dan Abramov explains a few high-level technical principles about how the React team works
 links:
   - title: Meet the React Team
     url: 'https://reactjs.org/community/team.html'